OlivierSohn/hamazed/README.md

 - random geometry for levels (some numbers might be cycling in separate sub spaces)

+## Random world constraints

+- prevent "wall only" worlds
+- interconnect subspaces by corridors of width 2

 ## Event driven aspect
 The game is driven by these events: